 The Scottish Highlands are easily one of the most remarkable places in the country.
 The landscape is ready to be explored via road trips, cycling, and hiking.

 Uncover nature in national parks like Loch Lomond and the Trossachs or Cairngorms National Park.
-Many attempt to hike Ben Nevis, the UK’s highest peak, or head a little further to the lush Isle of Skye where you can experience the famous Old Man of Storr hike.
+Many attempt to hike Ben Nevis, the UK’s highest peak, or head a little further to the lush Isle of Skye where you can experience the famous Old Man of Storr, one of the best hikes in the UK.

 Glencoe is another great destination within the Highlands where the valley provides for a spectacular driving route with several trailheads available to see the area on foot.
 If wildlife spotting is on your list of things to do, visit the Highland Wildlife Park, where you might have the chance to spot the Scottish wildcat.